zincware/ZnTrack/docs/source/index.rst

 ..
-Node documentation master file, created by sphinx-quickstart on Mon Jun  7 17:11:53 2021.
+ZnTrack documentation master file, created by sphinx-quickstart on Mon Jun  7 17:11:53 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Node's documentation!
+Welcome to ZnTrack's documentation!
 ===================================
-Node is `zincwarecode's <https://zincwarecode.com>`_ first developer package and in fact, the first released on PyPi, so we are glad you are here.
+ZnTrack is `zincwarecode's <https://zincwarecode.com>`_ first developer package and in fact, the first released on PyPi, so we are glad you are here.
-Node is built to help you write code that can easily be shared and reproduced.
+ZnTrack is built to help you write code that can easily be shared and reproduced.
 It uses `Data Version Control <https://dvc.org/>`_ to track generated files and parameters.
-Node is designed as a developer package aiming to be used in other software packages.
+ZnTrack is designed as a developer package aiming to be used in other software packages.
 If you are not planning on writing such packages we highly recommend looking up DVC first.

-Node might still be helpful for you as it provides an Object Oriented wrapper for DVC.
+ZnTrack might still be helpful for you as it provides an Object Oriented wrapper for DVC.
 It contains an experimental feature that enables the usage of Python classes from within a Jupyter Notebook while utilizing DVC tracking.
-Please have a look at the Tutorials and Documentation for detailed information or write an issue on Github for https://github.com/zincware/py-track
+Please have a look at the Tutorials and Documentation for detailed information or write an issue on Github for https://github.com/zincware/ZnTrack

 .. toctree::
    :maxdepth: 1